GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-to_double| replace:: Convert string to double.
 In case of error returns 0.0lf

+.. |function-strings-to_int8| replace:: Convert string to int8.
+In case of error returns 0

+.. |function-strings-to_uint8| replace:: Convert string to uint8.
+In case of error returns 0u

+.. |function-strings-to_int16| replace:: Convert string to int16.
+In case of error returns 0

+.. |function-strings-to_uint16| replace:: Convert string to uint16.
+In case of error returns 0u

 .. |function-strings-to_int| replace:: Convert string to int.
 In case of error returns 0

 .. |function-strings-to_uint| replace:: Convert string to uint.
 In case of error returns 0u